 Species from widely divergent taxa can experience similar changes in traits.
 What underlying genetic drivers cause these parallel changes remains an open question.
-Tim Sackton (Director of Bioinformatics and former postdoc in Scott Edwards Lab), PhD student, Phil Grayson and Prof. Scott Edwards used a new method developed by collaborators in the Harvard Statistics Department to look across groups of birds that have repeatedly lost flight.
+Scott Edwards, Tim Sackton (Director of Bioinformatics and former Postdoc) and PhD student Phil Grayson used a new method developed by collaborators in the Harvard Statistics Department to look across groups of birds that have repeatedly lost flight.
 The team showed there is convergence in the regulatory regions associated with genes related to flight, but not within the protein coding regions.

 Image of southern cassowary by Luke Seitz